Kotlin/KEEP/proposals/type-classes.md

 ## Summary

 The goal of this proposal is to enable `type classes` and lightweight `Higher Kinded Types` in Kotlin to enable ad-hoc polymorphism and better extension syntax.

-Type classes is the most important feature that Kotlin lacks in order to support a broader range of FP idioms.
-Kotlin already has an excellent extension mechanism where this proposal fits nicely.
-As a side effect `Type classes as extensions` also allows for compile time dependency injection which will improve the current landscape where trivial applications rely on heavy frameworks based on runtime Dependency Injection.
+Type classes are a form of interface that provide a greater degree of polymorphism than classical interfaces.
+Typeclasses can also improve code-reuse in contrast to classical interfaces if done correctly.

-Furthermore introduction of type classes improves usages for `reified` generic functions with a more robust approach that does not require those to be `inline` or `reified`.
+Introduction of type classes improves usages for `reified` generic functions with a more robust approach that does not require those to be `inline` or `reified`.

 ## Motivation

-* Support Type class evidence compile time verification.
+* Support type class evidence compile time verification.
 * Support a broader range of Typed FP patterns.
 * Enable multiple extension functions groups for type declarations.
-* Enable compile time DI through the use of the Type class pattern.
 * Enable better compile reified generics without the need for explicit inlining.
-* Enable definition of polymorphic functions whose constrains can be verified at compile time in call sites.
+* Enable definition of polymorphic functions whose constraints can be verified at compile time in call sites.

 ## Description